Tencent/BqLog/README.md

 log.thread_mode=async
 # If the log level is error or fatal, include call stack information with each log entry
 log.print_stack_levels=[error,fatal]

+# Enable snapshot functionality, snapshot cache size is 64K
+snapshot.buffer_size=65536
+# Only logs with info and error levels will be recorded in the snapshot
+snapshot.levels=[info,error]
+# Only logs whose category starts with ModuleA, ModuleB.SystemC will be recorded in the snapshot, otherwise they will be ignored
+snapshot.categories_mask=[ModuleA.SystemA.ClassA,ModuleB]
 ```